 By Alan Whitehorn

-Alan Whitehorn is a professor emeritus of political science at the Royal Military College of Canada and is an Armenian-Canadian poet.
-He is the author of several books on the Armenian Genocide, including The Armenian Genocide: The Essential Reference Guide.
+Alan Whitehorn is a professor emeritus at the Royal Military College of Canada and is an Aurora Forum Goodwill Ambassador.